Ali-chakaroun/ISEP-LivingDocumentation/README.md

 ## Analyzer

-The analyzer takes Java source code as input and generates a JSON file (containing a representation of the AbstractSyntaxTree which is compatible with other LivingDocumentation applications).
+The analyzer takes Java source code as input and generates a JSON file (containing a representation of the AbstractSyntaxTree which is compatible with other Living Documentation applications).

 It can be used either as a Java command line application or as a Maven plugin.